aptech/docs/docs/CR-schur.rst

 ::

-    //Create a 3 x 3 matrix
+    // Create a 3 x 3 matrix
     A = {  1  -4  -1,
            3  -1   9,
           -9   1  -2 };

-    //Calculate real schur form, with complex eigenvalues
+    // Calculate real schur form, with complex eigenvalues
-    //stored as 2 x 2 blocks on the diagonal
+    // stored as 2 x 2 blocks on the diagonal
     { S_r, Z_r } = schur(A, "real");

-    //Calculate complex schur form
+    // Calculate complex schur form
     { S_c, Z_c } = schur(A, "complex");

 After the code above: